shlienlab/raccoon/docs/clustering.rst

                                      chkpath='path_to_original_run', savemap=True)

 To resume, the original run needs checkpoint files.
 To create them, activate the :code:`chk` boolean flag during your original run.
-This will automatically build a :code:`chk`  subdirectory in the data folder and populate it temporary class assignments.
+This will automatically build a :code:`chk`  subdirectory in the data folder and populate it with temporary class assignments.
-While saving checkpoints may affect the efficiency of the run, it is reccomended for larger jobs to avoid losing all progress if something were to go wrong.
+While saving checkpoints may affect the efficiency of the run, it is recommended for larger jobs to avoid losing all progress if something were to go wrong.

 When resuming a run, all new data will be saved in the original directory tree.